Aymanf-sherief/inolova_coffee/readme.md

-## Inolova task: Simple Coffe store app API
+## Inolova task: Simple Coffee store app API
 #### Using flask to build a simple API for a Coffee machine vendor app with two screens.
 And mongodb Atlas cloud (free tier) to host the data

 ### Simple API reference